Lichtblick-Suite/lichtblick/.github/pull_request_template.md

 - [ ] The web version was tested and it is running ok
 - [ ] The desktop version was tested and it is running ok
 - [ ] This change is covered by unit tests
+- [ ] Files constants.ts, types.ts and *.style.ts have been checked and relevant code snippets have been relocated